edvin/fxldemo/README.md

-# Sample Application for FXLauncher
+# QuickStart Demo Application for FXLauncher

 This example showcases how to configure FXLauncher in your Maven application to provide automatic updates optionally in combination with native installers.